ezntek/beancode/README.md

 ***IMPORTANT:*** Some examples using [raylib](https://github.com/raysan5/raylib) are provided.
 They were written entirely for fun; in order to run those examples one must install the `raylib` package for those examples to run, else, you will get an error.

 ***IMPORTANT:*** I do not guarantee this software to be bug-free; most major bugs have been patched by now, and the interpreter has been tested against various examples and IGCSE Markschemes.
-Version 0.3.0 and up should be relatively stable, but if you find bugs, please report them and I will fix them promptly.
+Version 0.3.0 and up should be relatively stable, but if you find bugs, please report them and I will fix them promptly. **consider this software (all `0.x` versions) unstable and alpha-quality, breaking changes may happen at any time.**

 Once I deem it stable enough, I will tag `v1.0.0`.